OpenOCL/openocl.github.io/_api/ocl_solver.md

   - content: "Options struct, can be created with [OclOptions](#apiocl_options)()"
     name: "options"
     type: "struct"
-position: 3

 returns:
   - content: A solver object.
     type: OclSolver
 content_markdown: ~
-description: "Creates a solver object that discretizes the given system and optimal control problem, and calls the underlying optimizer."
 left_code_blocks: ~
 methods:
   - name: "getInitialGuess"